ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ]
 ```

-Using these three numbers, we could imagine deriving a control policy.
+Using these three numbers, we could imagine deriving a simple control policy.
 Try to do this with 27,648 numbers arranged in a shape (96, 96, 3)!

-We have a definition of vision as reducing dimensionality.
+We need to see in order to reduce high dimensional data

+Vision is dimensionality reduction.
 How does our agent see?

-### What the controller sees
+## What the controller sees (move up?)

 The vision of the World Models agent reduces the environment observation $x$ (96, 96, 3) into a low dimensional representation $z$ (32,) known as the **latent space**.